mapcir/mapcir-api/docs/geocoding.md

 * **postal_code** matches **postal_code** and **postal_code_prefix**.

-* **country** matches a country name or a two letter [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1){:target="_blank" rel="noopener"} country code.
+* **country** matches a country name or a two letter [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) country code.
 The API follows the ISO standard for defining countries, and the filtering works best when using the corresponding ISO code of the country.

   > **Note:** If you receive unexpected results with a country code, verify that you are using a code which includes the countries, dependent territories, and special areas of geographical interest you intend.
-You can find code information at [Wikipedia: List of ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes){:target="_blank" rel="noopener"} or the [ISO Online Browsing Platform](https://www.iso.org/obp/ui/#search){:target="_blank" rel="noopener"}.
+You can find code information at [Wikipedia: List of ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) or the [ISO Online Browsing Platform](https://www.iso.org/obp/ui/#search).

 The following **components** may be used to influence results, but will not be enforced: